jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

 looks like this:

     http://localhost:8080/alfresco/service/someco/bpm/review?id=activiti\$999&action=Approve&guest=true

-Listing 31: Example link that will be included in the notification email

 The method has the host and port hardcoded which is another thing you'd want to fix if you did this for real.